HISTORY OF THE WASHINGTON KASTLES

 With an intimate stadium, music between points, cheerleaders, and mascots both tall and round, the Washington Kastles offer a high-energy experience unlike any tennis tournament in the world.
-In eight short seasons, the Kastles have quickly rewritten the record books of Mylan World TeamTennis.
+Since the team’s founding in 2008, the Kastles have quickly rewritten the record books of World TeamTennis.

 The incomparable Serena Williams represented the Kastles in their Downtown D.C. debut on July 8, 2008, and the Kastles have taken the Washington sports scene by storm ever since.